Jonathan2251/lbd/source/gpu.rst

 With vulkan and spir-v standard, the gpu can be used in OpenCL for Parallel Programming of Heterogeneous Systems [#opencl]_ [#computekernelwiki]_.

+Now, you find llvm IR expanding from cpu to gpu becoming influentially more and more.
+And actually, llvm IR expanding from version 3.1 to now as I feel.

 .. [#Quantitative] Book Figure 4.13 of Computer Architecture: A Quantitative Approach 5th edition (The